 - Sing your heart out Research shows that singing releases feel good hormones and you also feel your throat and heart chakra open up when you really begin to sing – a great release.
-Singing with others promotes a wonderful sense of connection and community so joining a choir could be just what you need.
-Find out if there’s a choir in your area or put on a favourite CD and sing along, preferably at the top of your voice.
+Put on a favourite CD and sing along, preferably at the top of your voice.

 - Say no and cut back on commitments You’ve heard it before, but it’s all too easy to agree to take on commitments when you’re feeling relaxed, only to find them overwhelming the next day.
 Think carefully about whether you can fit something in, and if you know you can’t, don’t feel bad about saying no. Once you get used to it, you’ll find it’s an empowering way to take control of your life and alleviate burn-out.

-- Breathe Finding a good yoga class near you will make a world of difference to your general health.
-Pick one that covers all aspects of yoga, including breath work (pranayama) to learn techniques that will change your life.
-Or look on Youtube for one of the many stress-relieving breathing exercises.
+- Breathe Look on Youtube for one of the many stress-relieving breathing exercises.
 Getting enough oxygen to your cells and slowing down your breath can literally change your mood – think ‘take a breather!’.

 - Use mantras and affirmations Find a little mantra that works for you.
 You can either use one of the powerful Sanskrit mantras, or write your own affirmations.
 Repeat it as often as needed, perhaps turning it in to a chant or song.
 You don’t have to say/sing it out loud, just repeat in your head.
 Mantras change neural pathways, enabling us to create a positive outlook and promoting transformation.